 A director is expected to attain the minimum ownership level within five years of appointment or election.
-If the minimum amount is not attained by such date - or is not maintained after such date - the director is expected to retain at least 50% of the shares issued upon settlement of equity awards (net of shares withheld to satisfy tax obligations) until attaining the ownership level.
+If the minimum amount is not attained by such date - or is not maintained after such date - the director is expected to retain at least 50% of the shares issued upon settlement of equity awards (net of shares sold to pay taxes associated with the awards) until attaining the ownership level.
+Our Compensation Committee reviews director stock ownership annually to confirm compliance with these ownership and retention requirements.